rushilsingh/twitter/README.md

 The current python script is used for the following purposes:

-1. To delete all tweets that have not been liked or retweeted.
-Unretweets all tweets that are not authored by a follower.
+1. To delete all tweets.
-2. To unlike all tweets that are not tweeted by one of your followers
+2. To unlike all tweets.

 Note:
 You have to insert your screen name, and various api keys in the file credentials.json.
 The current values are just examples.